 This is probably the biggest mistake of all!
 You need to be really clear as to who you are, what you do, who you serve and what problem you solve for them.
 If this isn’t clear then how will clients ever find you?
 People are busy and they are looking for solutions to their problems.
 You need to quickly and easily explain what you do or they will move on.

 I have a friend who owns a business, that when asked what he does for a living, tells people it’s too complicated to explain.
 Ugh!
 What a missed opportunity!

 If it’s complicated, then figure out how to dumb it down so that people can understand it.
 You don’t have to tell the whole story…just give them enough to peak their interest and determine if you could potentially work together.

 When business is good, many business owners don’t focus on their marketing.
 When things slow down they rush to ramp it up in an effort to drum up business.
 This doesn’t work.
 Once business is slow, it’s too late.
 You need to be consistently marketing so that you are always generating leads.

 It’s really easy to get caught up in the next big shiny object, but that’s not always smart.
 Instead of jumping on the newest marketing trends or buying a special “remnant package” from an advertising rep, put together a marketing plan for the year and stick to it.
 Create an advertising budget and determine where you can get the biggest bang for your buck.
 Your plan should include everything you want to accomplish with your marketing including a schedule for posting to social media, updating your website, writing content and reviewing social media.

 Written by: Meg Huwar

 About the Author: Meg Huwar is an award winning Marketing and Brand Strategist and Principal at Brand Accelerator.
-She and her team offer outsource marketing to business owners who want to grow their business but don’t have the time, expertise or staff to do it.
+She and her team offer outsource marketing to business owners and law firms who want to grow their business but don’t have the time, expertise or staff to do it.